games-on-whales/gow/ansible/README.md

 # Headless Monitor install of GOW
 Mainly following the default instructions from the [Getting Started](https://games-on-whales.github.io/gow/requirements.html) page to automate the install of a headless monitor instance of GOW.

-You could, for instance, use this to setup GOW on an [Oracle Free Tier](https://www.oracle.com/cloud/free/) cloud VM
+You could, for instance, use this to setup GOW on an [Oracle Free Tier](https://www.oracle.com/cloud/free/) cloud VM.

+This will install GOW in headless mode on the server as a systemd service.
+Regular `systemctl` commands like `status`, `restart`, `stop`, `start`, etc apply here, and the service name is called `gow.service`.
+On failure, it will attempt to restart the service, however if a container exits it will NOT restart the service.
+So please check the logs for that and restart manually if required.

 ## Server Setup